dehond/dehond.github.io/_posts/2025-07-11-strange-overtones.md

 title: "Strange Overtones"
 category: physics
 date: 2025-07-11 13:00:00 +0200
 excerpt: "'You look bored,' his physics teacher once told a young Richard Feynman: 'Let me tell you something interesting.'
 He continued to divulge the secret of the principle of least action to him.
-Coincidentally, we use this very principle here to look at something interesting as well — something no one tells you about in undergrad: anharmonicity in the vibration of (piano) strings."
+Coincidentally, we use this principle here to look at something interesting as well — something no one tells you about in undergrad! — anharmonicity in the vibration of (piano) strings."
 image: /assets/posts/strange-overtones/whitney.png
 ---